 If you have a problem with the WiFi connection, connect your Mac with an Ethernet connection Port and Check for a software update.

-Method 2: Clear App store Cache on Mac
+Fix 2: Clear App Store Cache on Mac

 This solution is also most helpful in such cases, your Mac won’t update apps in the Mac app store, and macOS software updates as well.